top of page

 Amber is a researcher fascinated by the role of communication in shaping food choices.
 She obtained a Master’s degree in Strategic Communication at the University of Antwerp, where she also completed her PhD in Social Sciences.
 Her research investigates how men’s decisions to eat or avoid meat influence their social interactions, and how cultural narratives around masculinity and food consumption evolve.
 She joined EUFIC in early 2025.
 Beyond her research, Amber is an avid reader and enjoys playing music.

-Through its work, EUFIC helps prevent diet- and lifestyle-related non-communicable diseases in Europe and supports the urgent transition to healthy, sustainable diets and lifestyles.
+The European Food Information Council (EUFIC) is a consumer-oriented non-profit organization that promotes public health by making the science behind food and health more accessible and understandable.
+EUFIC helps prevent diet - and lifestyle - related non-communicable diseases in Europe and supports the urgent transition to healthy, sustainable diets and lifestyles.
 They do so by increasing citizens’ health literacy, countering misinformation on food and health, and promoting health by mainstreaming holistic, science-based dietary and lifestyle advice.
-EUFIC furthermore engages the public on food and nutrition research and innovation to increase consumer readiness for policies and innovations that are key to achieving a resilient food system.

 Prolepsis